Colored Concrete San Jose

-Stained Concrete – Acid stain concrete is a decorative solution that creates long-lasting colors on well-prepared slabs.
+Stained Concrete – Acid stain concrete is a decorative concrete solution that creates long-lasting colors on well-prepared slabs.
 Acid stains involve chemical reactions that create unique effects, creating a mottled and variegated look that falls somewhere between natural stone and leather.
 Water-based stains, on the other hand, dry to a more consistent color and look.

 Integral Color – This coloring agent is designed to be mixed into the concrete mix prior to pouring.
 It requires a considerable amount to be able to make the color manifest.
 Although the colors are light and subtle, they won’t fade, peel, or flake off.

 Dry-Shake – This is a powdered coloring agent that is scattered onto a newly poured slab.
 The color integrates itself on the surface, creating an intense layer of color, until the concrete dries and cures.